alan-turing-institute/ARC-m4st/README.md

 Go [https://ca.talkbank.org/access/CallHome](here), select the conversation language, create account, then you can download the "media folder".
 There you can find the .cha files, which contain the transcriptions.

 To load the transcriptions as a bag of sentences, use `m4st.parse.TranscriptParser.from_folder` to load all conversation lines.
-This class does not group them by participant, or conversation - it just loads every lines as an entry to a list (+ some pre-processing).
+This class does not group them by participant, or conversation - it just loads every line as an entry to a list (+ some pre-processing).

 ## License